KXTV: Gannett/Tegna ownership

 KXTV became the broadcast television partner of the Kings midway through the 2002–03 season when a dispute erupted between the Kings and KMAX-TV (channel 31), who had been airing the team's games since 1988, over special editions of its morning show that the franchise felt traded on the team's name without its permission.
 As with its arrangement with that station, the Kings bought air time from KXTV, produced the telecasts, and sold the advertising; 25 games were telecast on KXTV in the first season.
 Several Monarchs women's basketball games were added in 2005.
 In 2009, the Kings moved all of their games to Comcast SportsNet (now NBC Sports California).

 On June 29, 2015, Gannett's broadcasting and digital divisions split from the newspaper division under the Tegna Inc. name.
 Two months later, the station retired the long-running "News10" moniker to brand as "ABC 10", primarily to improve its ability to promote entertainment programming.

-The KXTV studios were hit by gunfire in a drive-by shooting on September 19, 2025, with officers arriving on scene shortly after 1:30 p.m.
+The KXTV studios were hit by gunfire in a drive-by shooting on September 19, 2025, with officers arriving on the scene shortly after 1:30 p.m.
 Despite no injuries being reported nor any motive being determined, detectives found handwritten notes by a 64-year-old retired lobbyist and Army veteran from Sacramento who was placed into federal custody after the shooting.
 The notes mentioned Jeffrey Epstein, Kash Patel, Dan Bongino, and Pam Bondi.
-During investigation in his Sacramento apartment, a whiteboard planner attached to his refrigerator reading "Do the Next Scary Thing" was also investigated by authorities.
+During an investigation in his Sacramento apartment, a whiteboard planner attached to his refrigerator reading "Do the Next Scary Thing" was also investigated by authorities.

+Nexstar Media Group, owner of KTXL in Sacramento, acquired Tegna in a deal announced in August 2025 and completed on March 19, 2026.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented Nexstar from integrating the stations.